 of senior management roles for 2025

-Santander Scholarships Women | Emerging Leaders-LSE
+Santander Women | Emerging Leaders-LSE

-According to "Is Gender Diversity Profitable?
-Evidence from a Global Survey", a study by Ernst & Young (EY) and Peterson Institute, having women in leadership roles can help raise a company’s earnings by up to 6%.
-According to "Women in Business and Management: The business case for change", a 2019 report by the International Labour Organization (ILO), companies that had a significant number of women managers increased productivity by more than 50% and developed substantially more creative and innovative strategies.
+According to Is Gender Diversity Profitable?
+Evidence from a Global Survey, a study by Ernst & Young (EY) and the Peterson Institute, having women in leadership roles could increase a company’s profits by 6%.
+Furthermore, the International Labour Organization’s (ILO) 2019 report, Women in leadership bring better business performance, shows that companies with a high number of women in senior-level roles have raised productivity by more than 50% and substantially improved creative strategies for innovation.